 Cephalexin is an antibiotic that is effective against most gram-positive cocci.
 Additionally, cephalexin is effective against gram-negative bacteria, particularly E. coli, Proteus mirabilis, and Klebsiella pneumonia.
 Cephalexin indications include for treatment in acute and chronic urinary tract infections, gonorrhea, upper and lower respiratory tract infections, scarlet fever, beta-lactamase-producing staphylococcal infections, and streptococcal septicemia.
 Cephalexin is also commonly used in treating streptococcal and staphylococcal skin infections.
 Additionally, cephalexin can also be given before and following surgical operations to decrease the risk of surgical site infections, especially in patients that are having a cesarean section.

 Cephalexin is a first-generation cephalosporin.
 Cephalexin is a beta-lactam antibiotic, meaning its structure contains a beta-lactam ring.
-In a bacterial cell, peptidoglycan is utilized to give the cell wall mechanical stability.
+In a bacterial cell, peptidoglycan gives the cell wall mechanical stability.
 Cephalexin (and other beta-lactam antibiotics) use a beta-lactam ring to inhibit the synthesis of peptidoglycan, which is a critical step in the formation of the bacterial cell wall.
 Specifically, the beta-lactam binds to penicillin-binding proteins (PBPs), resulting in inhibition of the last phase of peptidoglycan synthesis, which is a transpeptidation reaction required for bacterial peptidoglycan cross-linking.
 This activity results in the loss of cell viability and eventually leads to bacterial cell autolysis.